joolof/DDiT/README.md

 s12 = None           # Polarized light phase function
 ```

 Most of the parameters are self-explanatory, except the last two, which allow the user to provide arrays for the shape of the phase function, either in total or polarized intensity.
+Both arrays should have two dimensions, so that there can be a phase function for the north and south sides of the disk.
+For instance, if one wants to define an isotropic polarized phase function for both sides, then `s12` can be defined as `np.ones(shape=(nb,2))` where `nb` is the number of scattering angle between `0` and `180` degrees.
+If either `s11` or `s12` is provided, the code automatically define an array `disk.theta` containing the scattering angles.
+One should note that if the user only provides `s11` (or `s12`) the code will automatically assign an isotropic phase function for `s12` (or `s11`).

 ## References